They had a quick drink at the bar.

 Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'quick.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'quick.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English quik, from Old English cwic; akin to Old Norse kvikr living, Latin vivus living, vivere to live, Greek bios, zōē life

 before the 12th century, in the meaning defined at sense 3